akshy3/snake/README.md

 # snake
-A simple snake game in javascript.
+A simple snake game made with vanilla javascript.

 Play it from [here](https://akshy3.github.io/snake/).